convox/praxis-docs/content/walkthroughs/local.md

     $ cx deploy

-Reload the site in your browser and verify that the Introduction text has changed.
+Reload the site in your browser and verify that the welcome text has changed.

 ### Run tests